 The health and wellbeing value of public libraries

 Public libraries play an important role in the health and wellbeing.
 The Public Library Health Offer is a strategy which expresses the public library contribution to the positive health and wellbeing of local communities.
-It is a strategy developed by Libraries Connected (formerly the Society of Chief Librarians) in partnership with The Reading Agency.
+It is a strategy developed by Libraries Connected in partnership with The Reading Agency.

 See our collected evidence base for the health and wellbeing value of public libraries here.